No, nomination is FREE.

 It’s not because we don’t think that small companies are innovative – they indeed are!
 It’s due to the rigorous methodology that we use to identify the most innovative companies.
 It assesses elements such as having a structured innovation process, that aren’t necessarily applicable to smaller organisations.
 These elements have however been shown by research to be essential for mid-large sized organisations, to successfully embed innovation throughout.
 Therefore, smaller organisations would be at a disadvantage in this particular competition.

 Yes!
-If you know of an organisation that is doing amazing things, then we’d love you to let us know by nominating them!
+If you are representing an organisation that is doing amazing things, then we’d love you to let us know by nominating them!
+You will need to consent of the company you are nominating and we will require your key contact details from the organisation you are nominating.

 No. Please just include full-time and part-time staff in your employee number total.
 Please ensure that whatever number you provide us with is verifiable by your HR department.
 They will be contacted once your registration is finalised to confirm this number, please ensure they are aware of this.